Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

 Repotting

-Repot Crassula picturata at the beginning of the growing season only when it has become pot-bound or when the potting medium has completely broken down.
-Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.
+Repot Crassula picturata at the beginning of the growing season (spring to early summer), only when pot-bound or when the potting medium has completely broken down.

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
-Use a clay pot rather than a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
+Select a clay pot rather than a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these terracotta pots with saucer on Amazon.

 Before repotting, ensure that the soil is dry.
 Take the Crassula picturata out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.